MarkMalihan/MarkMalihan/README.md

-### "This is Mark, your average young IT worker, doing his average job, living through his average days." - Me, from the future.
+### "This is Mark, your average young IT worker, doing his average job, living through his average days." - Me, from the future, I guess.

 <!--
 **MarkMalihan/MarkMalihan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.